jahirraihan22/linux-playground/bash_template/readme.md

-### that's is all set to create bash script template
+### that's it, all set to create bash script template